selplacei/PyAutoMMDVRRender/README.md

 Open a terminal and run `main.py` using Python.
 It'll give you a basic overview of what to do.
 Make sure to adjust the config file according to your system and project configuration.

-Additionally, if you need to render a different set of AVIs (such as a 360 video), adjust the `PARTS` value in `main.py`.
-The arguments to `Part()` are in the following order:

-- Filename suffix
-- Camera X offset
-- Camera X rotation
-- Camera Y rotation
-- Value of Rx for EquirectangularX.x

 This script will work even if you have multiple camera keyframes - just make sure that all of them have X and Y rotation angles between -90 and 90.
 It will run for a while (it'll give you an estimate for the total time) and you won't be able